zikichombo/sio/libsio/rb.md

 lot on first call, and it seems atleast, sigaltstack on all calls, which invokes a system call and hence is inappropriate.

-Since callbacks are on real-time, sigaltstack is inappropriate.

 Go is a nice fit for providing a blocking API.
 We want to map a blocking api for example a call to